HzaCode/ChemInformant/paper/paper.md

 ## Acknowledgements

-The author thanks PubChem for providing open data services, and acknowledges the developers of the open-source libraries upon which `ChemInformant` is built, including `requests`, `requests-cache`, `pandas`, and `pydantic`.
+The author thanks PubChem for providing open data services, and acknowledges the developers of the open-source libraries upon which `ChemInformant` is built, including `requests`, `requests-cache` [@RequestsCache], `pandas`, and `pydantic`.
 The author is also grateful for community feedback provided during the development process.